João Fonseca (tennis): 2025: Major debut & third round, ATP 500 title, Brazilian No. 1, top 25

 After that campaign, Fonseca came back to his hometown event at the 2025 Rio Open, where he played in the singles draw and lost to Alexandre Müller in the first round.

-Fonseca received a wildcard to the 2025 BNP Paribas Open tournament and lost in second round to the thirteenth seed and eventual champion Jack Draper.
-This early defeat led him to play the following week in the 2025 Arizona Tennis Classic, where he won his second singles Challenger title (biggest of the series at 175) for the season and fourth overall.
-He became the first player to win an ATP 250, Challenger 175 and Challenger 125 trophy in the same season.
+Fonseca received a wildcard to the Indian Wells Open, a prestigious Masters 1000-level event.
+The Brazilian won against Jacob Fearnley in three sets and lost in the second round to the 13th seed and eventual champion Jack Draper.

+This early defeat led Fonseca to play the following week in the Arizona Tennis Classic in Phoenix, where he earned his second Challenger singles title – biggest of the series at 175 – for the season, with victories over fourth seed Jan-Lennard Struff, former Top-10 Kei Nishikori and Alexander Bublik in the final.
+It was also his fourth Challenger title overall.
+With this trophy, Fonseca became the first player to win ATP 250, Challenger 175 and Challenger 125 titles in the same season.

 At the 2025 Wimbledon Championships, on his debut at the tournament, Fonseca became the first Brazilian man to reach the third round since Thomaz Bellucci in 2010, and the youngest man to reach the third round since Bernard Tomic in 2011.
-As a result he reached the top 50 on 14 July 2025.
+As a result, he reached the top 50 on 14 July 2025.

 After reaching the third round of the Cincinnati Masters 1000, he reached No. 44 in the world, joining Flávio Saretta as one of the top 10 Brazilian men's tennis players in history.
 He also reached the second round of the US Open, where he was eliminated by No. 22 Tomáš Macháč, and rose to No. 42 in the rankings.

 João Fonseca has won Swiss Indoors Basel 2025.

 At the 2025 Swiss Indoors in Basel, he defeated defending champion Giovanni Mpetshi Perricard in the first round.
 After a walkover from Jakub Menšík, Fonseca then defeated world No. 23 and ninth seed Denis Shapovalov in the quarterfinals and world No. 42 Jaume Munar in the semifinals.
 Fonseca was crowned champion after his victory over No. 18 and eighth seed Alejandro Davidovich Fokina in the final.
 As a result of that title, Fonseca became the first Brazilian singles player to win an ATP 500 tournament since the tournament's designation was created in 2009 and also the second youngest player to lift a title at this level after Carlos Alcaraz.
 That new title boosted his singles ranking to a career-high of world No. 28 on 27 October 2025.
 It was the biggest title of Fonseca's career to date, and the most notable achievement in Brazilian tennis in men's singles since Kuerten's title at the 2001 Cincinnati Masters.